Haelles/Indirect/README.md

 # Do Not Say It Directly: Generating Indirect Expression with Large Language Models
 Code, data and results for the paper "Do Not Say It Directly: Generating Indirect Expressions with Large Language Models".

 In the extended version of our paper, we offer a comprehensive overview of our work.
-We will upload it by December 22, 2024.
+We will upload it by December 24, 2024.
 This includes details on the data construction process and a complete set of experimental results, such as the performance evaluation of the direct word mining algorithm.

+Prior to this, corresponding data, examples, and experimental results have been uploaded to this repository and can be referred to as a preliminary reference.

 ## Framework
 ![framework](figure/framework.png)